 Pour over the beans.
 You want the beans to be completely immersed in the brine, but also to leave at least 1/2-inch headspace between the top of the food and the rim of the jar.

 Wipe the rim of the jar with a clean, moistened cloth or paper towel (any liquid on the rim could prevent a good seal).
 Screw on the 2-piece canning lid(s).

-Store in the refrigerator for up to 2 months.
+Store in the refrigerator for up to two months.
 For longer storage at room temperature, process in a boiling water bath for 10 minutes.

-Wait at least 4 days for the flavors to develop before serving.
+Wait at least four days for the flavors to develop before serving.

 Serve and enjoy!

 - Wide-mouth canning jars can be easier to use for this recipe than the standard size (it's easier to load in the beans).

-- Once opened, store Bloody Mary Beans in the refrigerator for up to 2 months.
+- Once opened, store Bloody Mary Beans in the refrigerator for up to two months.